Quick, easy and useful

 Automated from within SQL Backup Pro

-- Upgrade to SQL Backup Pro 7.3
+- Upgrade to SQL Backup Pro 7.3 or later

 - Link your SQL Servers to your Hosted Storage account